CoAdapTree/GEA/README.md

 # GEA

-This directory has the code for various the gene-environment associations analyses (still being updated)
+This directory has the code for various the gene-environment associations analysis